 - Pour into prepared baking dish.

-- Roll our pie crust into shape of your baking dish and place on top of chicken mixture.
-Seal at edges and cut slits in top of crust to allow steam to escape.
+- Roll out crescent roll sheet or, if using crescent rolls, pinch or roll seams together.
+You can also use one pie crust and roll into shape of your baking dish.
+Place on top of the turkey mixture.
+Crimp edges and cut slits in top of crust to allow steam to escape.

 - Bake for 30 minutes or until crust is brown and filling is bubbly.
 If crust begins to brown too early, cover loosely with foil.